🔧 Creating Custom Actions - GH-ACTIONS Practice Questions

 • Watch for answers that partially solve the requirement but miss operational constraints.

-• Questions in Author and Maintain Actions often include distractors that look correct for Custom Actions but violate least-privilege, durability, or availability requirements.
+• Questions in Author and Maintain Actions often include distractors that look correct for Custom Actions but violate access control, branch protection, or workflow requirements.

 • Avoid picking options purely by feature name; validate data path, failure handling, and governance impact before answering.